Contents:

 Remember that before selling a coin collection you need to deal with all the paperwork, inventory and a thorough assessment of the value and worth of the collection.

-The quality of coins is one of the key factors affecting their value.
+Quality is one of the key factors affecting their value.
 Use standard grades for estimating, from “Good” (G) to “Uncirculated” (UNC).
 The better the condition, the higher the price will be.
 Let's turn to a specific example to make it clearer.

-Coin | Condition | Grade | What to look out for in the assessment | Expected price |
+Name | Condition | Grade | What to look out for in the assessment | Expected price |

 Walking Liberty Half Dollar 1941 | Uncirculated | MS65 and higher | Almost no signs of wear, clear image, bright shine | $150-$250 |